diana-hep/oamap/README.rst

     wget http://diana-hep.org/oamap/examples/HZZ.root

-It's in ROOT format, so we'll need something to read it.
+It's in ROOT format, so you'll need something to read it.
 Try `uproot <https://github.com/scikit-hep/uproot>`_ (version 2.5.14 or later):

 .. code-block:: bash

     pip install uproot --user

-Now we define a new schema, mapping parts of the conceptual object to the ROOT file's "branches."
+Now define a new schema, mapping parts of the conceptual object to the ROOT file's "branches."

 .. code-block:: python